bytecodealliance/rfcs/accepted/wasm-gc.md

 would be rooted in the `anyref`-heap because it is referenced by that `externref`.
 But nothing else is referencing either of them, so the cycle is garbage, but we cannot collect it.
 Collecting it requires identifying the cycle, which requires a collector that sees both `externref`s and `anyref`s.
+And because internal data can be "externalized" via the `extern.externalize` instruction, it is trivial for Wasm guests to create such cycles.
+So (1) is not a practical option.

 In addition to the above issue with cycles, to pay down tech debt and ultimately end up with the fewest moving parts, we should choose some variation of